paul-hammant/aether/experiments/docs/erlang-go-comparison.md

 - Runtime has a netpoller (epoll/kqueue) for async I/O
 - Goroutines can block on channels, and the runtime handles it
 - Stack management is automatic (segmented stacks, then contiguous with copying)

-### Why We Can't Just Copy This Either

-Go has a runtime.
-A big one.
-It's part of every Go binary (~2MB minimum).
-When you compile Go to native code, you're including:

-- The scheduler
-- The garbage collector
-- The netpoller
-- Stack management
-- Channel implementation

 Aether compiles to C and links against a small runtime (~few KB).
 We want: